 Release From Unsecured Debts at End of Bankruptcy

-At the end of your bankruptcy period, if you have honoured all the terms of your bankruptcy, such as filing monthly reports, attending credit counselling sessions and making your required monthly payments – you will be released from the unsecured debts included in your bankruptcy.
+At the end of your bankruptcy period, if you have honored all the terms of your bankruptcy, such as filing monthly reports, attending credit counseling sessions, and making your required monthly payments – you will be released from the unsecured debts included in your bankruptcy.

 Note – not all unsecured debts can be included in a bankruptcy, things like child support, alimony, court fines, and some student loans cannot be erased by bankruptcy.